- 1 Aetiology

 A third of patients with chronic pancreatitis will die within 10 years and the risk is further increased in those who continue to drink alcohol.

-*Chronic pancreatitis due to an autoimmune aetiology is exempt from this however and patients usually respond well to steroids in exacerbations or relapses.
+*Chronic pancreatitis due to an autoimmune aetiology is exempt from this and patients usually respond well to steroids in exacerbations or relapses.